devManWeb/error-alert/README.md

 # error-alert

-An experimental JS library to show error and other messages directly on the page, without opening the console.
+A library to show error and other messages directly on the page, without opening the console.

 Error-alert.js also shows console.log, console.warn and console.error messages.